Beakerboy/MS-Pcode-Assembler/README.md

 </tbody>
 </table>

 <b>Header (4 bytes):</b> Final byte MUST be 0x16.
 The second to the last byte is the same on every module stream within a particular file.
+Should this be split into one byte, two bytes and one byte?

 <b>ObjectTableOffset (4 bytes):</b> 138 less than the offset to the <a href="#object-table"><b>ObjectTable</b></a>.